IMK Architects’ commentary on hospitals, their needs, their designs, and sustainability then and now.

 The ongoing pandemic has brought many issues in the country to light.
 India’s healthcare provisions are not only lacking in quantity but also quality.
-The team at IMK Architects strives to design for the needs and aspirations of the community by introducing the new through diligent research while retaining context.
+The team at IMK Architects strives to design for the needs and aspirations of the community.
+They do this by introducing the new through diligent research while retaining context.

 Healthcare buildings are often described as “healing spaces,” but are they?
 Charged by emotions such as stress, anxiety, and uncertainty, hospital environments are hardly breeding grounds for soothing emotions.
 Recently, the concept of ‘biophilia’ or a human being’s innate affinity for nature has been gaining ground.
 “This concept holds a lot of potential.
 Nature’s healing potential has been well documented and observed scientifically.
 For hospital staff, a connection with nature helps in reducing stress levels, fatigue, and improves work efficiency.
 A positive environment is achieved due to a human being’s innate sense of calm when closer to nature.
-The biophilic design also aids in the faster recovery of patients, which in turn helps to reduce/ease work pressure – creating an overall sense of well-being within the built environment of the hospital.”
+Biophilic design also aids in the faster recovery of patients.
+This in turn helps to ease work pressure – creating an overall sense of well-being within the built environment of the hospital.”

 The concept of biophilia is adopted mindfully in Symbiosis University Hospital and Research Centre.It enables the user to experience the greenery without direct access to it.

 Often in designing for healthcare, patient experience shadows staff experience.
-Defying this tendency in their designs, Nithin, on behalf of the firm, states, “We design for the whole healthcare community including patients, doctors, nurses, support staff, service staff, and visiting relatives.”
-Providing adequate spaces around the patient’s beds for easy inspection, designing nurse stations that have a direct line of sight to the patients, good natural lighting and ventilation to help reduce fatigue, and incorporating soothing color schemes to help create a positive work environment for the hospital staff are some design considerations employed by the firm.
+Therefore,defying this tendency in their designs, Nithin, on behalf of the firm, states, “We design for the whole healthcare community including patients, doctors, nurses, support staff, service staff, and visiting relatives.”
+Providing adequate spaces around the patient’s beds for easy inspection, designing nurse stations that have a direct line of sight to the patients, good natural lighting and ventilation to help reduce fatigue, and incorporating soothing colour schemes to help create a positive work environment for the hospital staff are some design considerations employed by the firm.
 The concept of biophilia is adopted mindfully in Symbiosis University Hospital and Research Centre.
 The courtyard has maintenance-free tiles and stones.
-It enables the user to experience the greenery without direct access to it to prevent the spread of dust or soil within the interior space of the hospital.
+It thus enables the user to experience the greenery without direct access to it.
+This in turn prevents the spread of dust or soil within the interior space of the hospital.